ICN Client Architecture: Passport, Keyring, Position, Receipt

 - Sovereignty gradient - Light client → Personal node → Org node

-- Same primitives everywhere - Phones and servers use same kernel concepts
+- Same primitives everywhere - Phones and servers use the same kernel concepts

 Related Documents